Syrian army advances on SDF stronghold of Raqqa: What’s the latest?

 So what’s the latest situation on the ground?
 Will the offensive by the Syrian army heighten the conflict in northern Syria?

-What is the latest from Syria?
+What is the latest from Syria’s northeast?

 On Sunday, the Syrian army took control of Tabqa, about 40km (24 miles) west of Raqqa.
 It also captured the Euphrates Dam, the largest in the country and adjacent to the strategic city, as well as the Freedom Dam, formerly known as the Baath Dam.